MarrickSomal/myreads-booktracker/README.md

 ## Getting started

-clone the repository with $ git clone https://github.com/MarrickSomal/myreads-booktracker.git install all project dependencies with $ npm install start the development server with $ npm start
+•	Clone the repository with $ git clone https://github.com/MarrickSomal/myreads-booktracker.git
+•	Install all project dependencies with $ npm install
+•	Start the development server with $ npm start
-A development server will be started and the App will be launched in your default browser at localhost:3000
+•	A development server will be started and the App will be launched in your default browser at localhost:3000